 A National Science Foundation project has been underway for several years; an objective is to explore the intersection of native knowledge and landscape-process research in arctic Alaska.
 We have developed a geographic information system (GIS) database that shows environmental changes based on information from Iñupiat elders and other local experts.

+During the course of this research, a number of their observations have been corroborated by site visits, aerial photography, and satellite imagery.
 The material obtained greatly exceeds the scientific scope of the project and has expanded into wider realms including life stories, cultural history, human impacts on the land and environmental ethics.